 - The animation data required to render the scene will take less storage space than the equivalent in video, allowing playback to cover up Loads and Loads of Loading.

-- If a character's appearance can change, the changes will be reflected in the cutscenes.
+- If a character's appearance can change, the changes can (but still usually won't) be reflected in the cutscenes.

 - They can include interactive elements, like the ability to move the camera or zoom in during the scene.